larson-group/clubb_release/Readme.txt

 Requirements:
 A. A Fortran 90/95 compiler with a complete implementation of the standard.
 B. NetCDF >= v3.5.1;  We have not tested our code with anything older.
+C. LAPACK & BLAS.
+These provide the tri and band diagonal solver subroutines needed by HOC.
+Many vendors provide optimized versions of these routines, which may be much faster than the reference BLAS.
-C. GNU bash, or an equivalent POSIX compliant shell.
+D. GNU bash, or an equivalent POSIX compliant shell.

+Build:
 1. $ cd ~/hoc_v2.2_tuner/src
 2. Edit a config.<PLATFORM>.in file and choose it in the Makefile for your compiler and optimization options.
 Note that PREFIX determines where